nazime1/Principles-of-Software/docs/patterns.md

 ### Prototype

-With the **Prototype** pattern, <span style="color:blue;">developers can specify the kinds of objects to create using a prototypical instance and create new objects by copying this prototype</span>.
+With the **Prototype** pattern, <span style="color:#0091ff;">developers can specify the kinds of objects to create using a prototypical instance and create new objects by copying this prototype</span>.
 In other words, new objects can be created by cloning prototypical objects.
 For example, there are several prototype objects (`AbstractSpoon.java`, `AbstractFork.java`) and a factory object that make up this system:

     public class PrototypeFactory {